Vysočina Region

-The region is the location of two mountain ranges, Žďárské vrchy and Jihlavské vrchy, both part of the Bohemian-Moravian Highlands.
+The region is located in the central part of the country.
+It is one of just three in the country (the others being Prague and the Central Bohemian Region) which does not have a border with a foreign country.

 The Vysočina Region is home to three UNESCO World Heritage Sites, the most in any region in the Czech Republic.
-The region is one of just three in the country (the others being Prague and the Central Bohemian Region) which does not have a border with a foreign country.

 Administrative divisions

 The Vysočina Region is divided into 5 districts:

 On a lower level, the region has 704 municipalities, second-most in the country behind the Central Bohemian Region.

+Geography

+The region is located in the central part of the Czech Republic, partly in the southeast of the historical region of Bohemia and partly in the southwest of the historical region of Moravia.
+The entire Vysočina Region is located in the nature region of Bohemian-Moravian Highlands, from whose colloquial name vysočina (meaning "the highlands") the region got its name.
+Within the country, the region has a relatively high altitude and is the source of many rivers.
+The most important rivers are the Sázava, Jihlava, Svratka and Oslava.

 Population

-As of 1 January 2019 the population of the Vysočina Region was 509,274, which was the third lowest out of regions in the Czech Republic.
+As of 1 January 2024 the population of the Vysočina Region was 517,960, which was the third lowest out of regions in the Czech Republic.
 49.7% of population were men, which was the highest share in the Czech Republic.
 The density of Vysočina Region is the second lowest in the Czech Republic (75 inhabitants per km2).

-The table shows cities and towns in the region with the largest population (as of January 1, 2019):
+The table shows cities and towns in the region with the largest population (as of 1 January 2024):